markhibberd/pirate/README.md

 Description
 -----------

-Pirate is a functional scala library that provides a mechanism for parsing command line arguments and producing usage strings.
+Pirate is a functional Scala library that provides a mechanism for parsing command line arguments and producing usage strings.

-Pirate defines a set of combinators for constructing commands from a set of flags and positional parameters.
-Each component has an attached function that is executed when an argument is parsed to transform a default argument object into its final form.
+Pirate defines a set of applicative combinators for constructing commands from a set of flags and positional parameters in a natural manner.
+Each component has an attached function that is executed as arguments are processed, to transform it into its final form.
+Flags, switches, positionals, and subcommands are all easy to create and combine for simple and complex programs alike.

 Pirate also provides a number of utilities such as a standard dispatch mechanism for parsing arguments and executing a program